 |John Cope 1924|

-Madame Marie Reymond dies on 27 December 1926, aged 73.
-Karen Marie Elisabeth Reymond is buried in her Holst family grave on 30 December 1926 in Hanley Cemetery after a funeral service at Shelton Parish Church.
+Madame Marie Reymond dies on 27 December 1926, aged 73, at her home at 47 Charles Street Hanley.
+Karen Marie Elisabeth Reymond was buried in her Holst family grave on 30 December 1926 in Hanley Cemetery after a funeral service at Shelton Parish Church.
 John Cope, described here in Sentinel article as 'her adopted son.' played the organ.

 Newspaper clipping courtesy of the Evening Sentinel

 North Staffs Symphony Orchestra gives its 50th Jubilee Concert under its conductor John Cope here>

 John Cope retires

 John Cope dies at the North Staffs Royal Infirmary on 6 April 1962.
 Aged 82 (according to his gravestone)

 Cutting from The Evening Sentinel.
 Article by JO (Jack Oliver) about the 75th Anniversary of the Orchestra.